 - Transfer in your previous credits — graduate sooner.

-- Get a head start on a Master of Business Administration (MBA) or Master of Arts in Organizational Leadership (MAOL) from St. Kate's.
+- Get a head start on a Master of Business Administration (MBA) or Master of Arts in Organizational Leadership (MAOL).
 Complete up to two graduate courses while earning your B.S. or B.A.

 Questions?
 We can help!
 Call 651.690.6542 or e-mail firstname.lastname@example.org

 Are you looking to expand your leadership role in healthcare?
 Our healthcare management major will build on your previous experience — students generally have two years of work or educational experience in healthcare — and develop your skills for leading in today's rapidly changing healthcare organizations.

 You'll learn core management skills for healthcare organizations.
 You'll study business practices, leadership skills and support services used by healthcare administrators.
 And you'll develop and deepen your skills in healthcare economics, finance, accounting, diverse workforce management, information technology and marketing.

 We'll also assist your search for internships and other real-world learning opportunities.
 Many students complete "stretch" assignments or applied career development projects at their current workplaces, gaining new skills and opportunities for advancement.